 Once you win a case in small claims court, you will still need to collect the funds.
 When tenants don’t immediately pay up or do not seem willing to follow through with the judgment, you can take the writ from the trial to your local sheriff.

-The sheriff can then serve the notice go the appropriate parties to institute a bank levy, wage garnish, or a real estate lien.
-To find out how to do this in your area, talk to the small claims court and your local sheriff.
+The sheriff can then serve the notice on the appropriate parties to institute a bank levy, wage garnishment, or real estate lien.
+Talk to the small claims court and your local sheriff to find out how to do this in your area.

 Collection Agency